mattcurrie/gb-save-states/README.md

 # Limitations

+- Sound/Music cannot always be restored 100% due to some sound registers being read only.
+This generally isn't a problem unless loading a save game from the startup menu instead of during gameplay.
+Pausing and resuming the game can sometimes resolve any sound problems.

 The patches are currently written to target a flash cart with 32KB of save RAM, so there are the following limitations:

 - Game Boy Color games are not supported.